alun1111/alun1111.github.io/_posts/2023-02-22-Barras-Run.md

 <figcaption>Mousegill Beck passing through gorge on the farm</figcaption>
 </figure>

 The day before I had climbed up through the gorge on an entirely dry river bed, as the water had mostly found a way through the limestone in a more direct route under ground.
-However as it had been raining it was no longer dry so wold have been a bit too "sporting" to descend.
+However as it had been raining it was no longer dry so would have been a bit too "sporting" to descend.